apptainer/apptainer-admindocs/configfiles.rst

 .. note::

-   This feature will only apply when {Singularity} is running in SUID mode and the user is non-root.
+   This feature will only apply when {Project} is running in SUID mode and the user is non-root.
 By default this is set to ``NULL``.

-``allow container ${type}``: This option allows admins to limit the types of image formats that can be leveraged by users with {Singularity}.
+``allow container ${type}``: This option allows admins to limit the types of image formats that can be leveraged by users with {Project}.

 -  ``allow container sif`` permits / denies execution of unencrypted SIF containers.